vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 API or ID-assignment order.
 The regenerated full Debug build and all 21 CTest targets pass without compiler warnings.

+## Write sequence output to its existing destination

+The VM's semantic pass now fills the supplied performance sequence completely, including its tracks.
+It no longer returns tracks separately from diagnostics and source spans, or takes a second reference to the song state already in its capture.
+Prepass, analysis, and final rendering still follow their existing execution order.

+MIDI track serialization now appends its header and encoded data directly to the file buffer.
+It retains the payload buffer needed to know the track length, but removes the complete-track buffer and the extra copy into the file.
+Together these changes remove five production lines and two intermediate output protocols.
+The full Debug build is warning-free and all 21 CTest targets pass, including VM scheduling, prepass, and MIDI serialization regressions.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual